Decentralized finance: History

-In June 2020, Compound Finance started rewarding lenders and borrowers with cryptocurrencies, in addition to typical interest payments to lenders, units of a cryptocurrency called COMP.
+In June 2020, Compound Finance, a decentralized finance protocol enabling users to lend or borrow cryptocurrency assets and which provides typical interest payments to lenders, started rewarding lenders and borrowers with a cryptocurrency called Comp.
 This token, which is used for running Compound, can also be traded on cryptocurrency exchanges.
-Other platforms followed suit, leading to stacked investment opportunities known as "yield farming" or "liquidity mining," where speculators shift cryptocurrency assets between pools in a platform and between platforms to maximize their total yield, which includes not only interest and fees but also the value of additional tokens received as rewards.
+Other platforms followed suit, leading to stacked investment opportunities known as "yield farming" or "liquidity mining", where speculators shift cryptocurrency assets between pools in a platform and between platforms to maximize their total yield, which includes not only interest and fees but also the value of additional tokens received as rewards.

 In July 2020, The Washington Post described decentralized finance techniques and the risks involved.
 In September 2020, Bloomberg said that DeFi made up two-thirds of the cryptocurrency market in terms of price changes and that DeFi collateral levels had reached $9 billion.
 Ethereum saw a rise in developers during 2020 due to the increased interest in DeFi.
+Total collateral levels across DeFi protocols reached a peak of $178 billion in November 2021, before declining to under $40 billion by 2023 amid broader downturns in the cryptocurrency market.

 DeFi has attracted venture capitalists such as Andreessen Horowitz and Michael Novogratz.

 The Economist regarded the future of digital finance in 2022 as a "three-way fight" between: Big Tech, such as Facebook with its digital wallet; "big rich countries" that have been testing their own digital currencies; and software developers "building all sorts of applications" to decentralize finance.
 Handling the risks presented by crypto-assets already valued at $2.5 trillion was a particular challenge for US regulators.

+As of May 2025, the lending platform Aave held approximately 45 % of total value locked in DeFi, with around US $25.4 billion in TVL.

+In 2025, following guidance from the Federal Housing Finance Agency regarding crypto assets, several fintech companies began offering mortgage and home equity products backed by cryptocurrency holdings, including Milo, Horizon, and Sovana.